Luke 2:8-14

 –

-But it also was where certain ewes were brought to give birth to their young.
+As you know, under the Old Covenant all sacrifices offered at the temple had to be “Without spot or blemish.”
+Certain ewes were brought there to give birth to their young.
 These lambs were specially bred to be used as temple sacrifices.
 As such, they could not have any cuts, scratches, bruises, etc.

 –